 The Ben Nevis ascent is also a charity challenge favorite.
-Every year, hundreds climb Ben Nevis to raise money for different charitable causes, sponsored by different organisations or by their friends and family.
-A great way to exercise, reach a mountaineering goal, and help with each step of the way.
+Every year, hundreds climb Ben Nevis to raise money for different charitable causes, sponsored by different organizations or by their friends and family.
+A great way to exercise, reach a mountaineering goal, and help the community on each step of the way.

 Ken is a British MIC-certified mountain guide.
 He has been working in this area since 2003.
 What he loves the most about his job is “sharing real adventures with the people”.
 He guides groups throughout the United Kingdom and overseas.